pavelfrolovvvvv1234-debug/host-land/frontend/blog/articles/abuse-resistant-dns-routing-guide.md

     A: Regular DNS uses fixed nameserver locations.
 Anycast DNS uses same IP address across multiple geographic locations, with BGP routing queries to nearest nameserver, providing automatic failover and DDoS protection.

-    **Q: Do I need DNSSEC for abuse-resistant DNS?**
+    **Q: Do I need DNSSEC for bulletproof DNS?**

     A: Yes, DNSSEC cryptographically signs DNS records to prevent spoofing and hijacking attacks.
-It's essential for abuse-resistant DNS configurations, though it requires proper key management and rotation.
+It's essential for bulletproof DNS configurations, though it requires proper key management and rotation.

     **Q: How many nameserver providers should I use?**